 - Increases Wind Noise

 The Yakima MegaWarrior and LoadWarrior cargo baskets are dependable options for those who want to have additional storage space.
-It may not look as low profile as some of the other full-length options but the price is great and the install is very easy.
+It may not look as low profile as some of the other full-length options, but the price is great, and the installation is very easy.

 The Yakima MegaWarrior Cargo Basket (the larger version) is a durable all-steel basket with a black finish.
 Its dimensions are length 52″ x width 48″ x Height 6.5″ with an optional Length of 22″ extension.
 There are no included accessories that come with the Yakima.
-But, the basket comes with a built-in wind deflector which is needed due to it sitting so high.
+However, the basket comes with a built-in wind deflector, which is necessary due to its elevated position.

 Find It Online: